Which of the following best describes glycogen? | Study Prep in Pearson+

 1

-Step 2: Recall that glycogen is a carbohydrate.
-Specifically, it is a polymer of glucose molecules.
-This means it is made up of repeating units of glucose linked together.
+Step 1: Understand the term 'glycogen' and its role in biochemistry.
+Glycogen is a polysaccharide, meaning it is a carbohydrate composed of many monosaccharide units (glucose) linked together.

-Step 3: Understand the structural characteristics of glycogen.
-Glycogen is not linear; it is highly branched.
-The branching occurs through α(1→6) glycosidic bonds at branch points, while the main chain is formed by α(1→4) glycosidic bonds.
+Step 2: Recall the structural characteristics of glycogen.
+Glycogen is highly branched, which allows for rapid mobilization of glucose when energy is needed.
+This branching is achieved through α-1,4-glycosidic bonds in the linear chains and α-1,6-glycosidic bonds at the branch points.

-Step 4: Consider the biological role of glycogen.
-It serves as a storage form of carbohydrate in animals, particularly in the liver and muscle cells, where it can be broken down to release glucose when energy is needed.
+Step 3: Identify the function of glycogen.
+Glycogen serves as the main storage form of glucose in animals, particularly in the liver and muscle tissues.
+It is broken down into glucose when the body requires energy.

+Step 4: Compare glycogen to the other options provided.
+Glycogen is not a disaccharide (like glucose and galactose), nor is it a linear polymer of fructose (which describes cellulose in plants).
+It is also not a lipid molecule, as lipids are used for long-term energy storage, whereas glycogen is for short-term energy storage.

-Step 5: Compare the options provided in the question.
-Eliminate incorrect choices based on your understanding of glycogen's structure and function.
-For example, glycogen is not a linear polymer of fructose (incorrect), nor is it a disaccharide or a lipid molecule.
-The correct description is 'A branched polymer of glucose that serves as a storage form of carbohydrate in animals.'
+Step 5: Conclude that the correct description of glycogen is: 'A highly branched polysaccharide that serves as the main storage form of glucose in animals.'
+This matches its biochemical structure and function.